tbm00/Command64/README.md

 #   connects to the server.
 #
 # You can add an firstJoinCheck to any customCommandEntry, that confirms player who joined
-#   has not joined before running the consoleCommands.
-If they have, any defined backup commands
+#   is not joining for the first time before running the consoleCommands.
+If they have not,
+#   are joining for the first time, any defined backup commands will run.
-#   will run.
-Use this module on any joinCommandEntries:
+#   Use this module on any joinCommandEntries:
 #     firstJoinCheck:
 #       enabled: true
 #       isFirstJoinConsoleCommands:
 #         - "say <argument> joined for the first time!"
 #
 # Optional Argument:
 # <player> == player who joined